githubEdit

 The exit command

-A running Charon client will aggregate and broadcast signed exit messages it receives from its valdiator client immediately.
+A running Charon client will aggregate and broadcastarrow-up-right signed exit messages it receives from its validator client immediately.
 These exit commands are instead used to pre-sign exit messages for an active distributed validator, to save to disk, or to broadcast; once enough of the operators of the cluster have submitted their partial exit signatures.
 Fully signed exit messages give a user or protocol a guarantee that they can exit an active validator at any point in future without the further assistance of the cluster's operators.
-In future, execution-layer initiated exits will provide an even stronger guarantee that a validator can be exited by the withdrawal address it belongs to.
+In future, execution-layer initiated exitsarrow-up-right will provide an even stronger guarantee that a validator can be exited by the withdrawal address it belongs to.

 Pre-sign exit messages for active validators